Chimichurri Chicken Bites are a great party appetizer that always fly off the plate!

 For the chicken bites:

-Heat the 2 tbsp olive oil in a large skillet over medium-high heat.
+- Heat the 2 tbsp olive oil in a large skillet over medium-high heat.
 Add the chicken bites and cook them until they're nicely browned on all sides and cooked through, about 7-8 minutes, in batches if necessary.
+(Alternatively you can bake these at 400°F for about 15 minutes).

 Flavors of Latin America!